Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Statistical analysis of 2D patterns

 These numbers, obtained in both regions $\mathbf{R}_{1}$ and $\mathbf{R}_{2}$ under different conditions are given in Fig.\ref{ff7}.
-The numbers in upper panels \textbf{A, B} follow from panels \textit{b,c} in Fig.\ref{ff5}.
+The numbers in upper panels \textbf{A, B} (the set All events) follow from panels \textit{b,c} in Fig.\ref{ff5}.
 The peaks of binaries are evident, however the area under the background curve is also considerable.
-The numbers $N_{bin} ^{A}$ are correct, but the quality ratio $\beta^{A}=N_{bin}^{A}/N_{2}^{A}$, representing the probability of the true binary in window \textbf{A} are not satisfactory, particularly for the region $\mathbf{R}_{2}$.
+Correspondingly, the quality ratios $\beta^{A}=n_{2}^{A}/N_{2}^{A}$ (in the second row of the panels \textbf{A)}, representing the probability of the true binary in window \textbf{A} are not satisfactory, particularly for the region $\mathbf{R}_{2}$.
 Parameter $\beta^{A}$\ can be increased by applying the additional cut on radial separation $\Delta L$.
 The condition

 applied in the region $\mathbf{R}_{1}$ gives \textquotedblleft enriched\textquotedblright\ sample with the quality ratio $\beta^{A}=0.77$ (left middle panel).
 In the region $\mathbf{R}_{2}$ the situation is more complicated.
 The density of stars is higher, so the background grows.
 Moreover, the average density varies with longitude.
 So, we have divided the region into three subregions with different $\Delta L_{\max}$ cuts, which give a similar $\beta^{A}$ in these subregions.
 Their definition is shown in Tab.\ref{Tab3}.
 These cuts give resulting $\beta^{A}$ and other parameters related to $\mathbf{R}_{2}$ listed in right middle panel.
-One could further squeeze the cuts to obtain a cleaner sample of binaries (higher ratio $N_{bin} ^{A}/N_{2}^{A}$), however at the price that more true binaries are excluded ($N_{bin}^{A}\ $\ is smaller).
+One could further squeeze the cuts to obtain a cleaner sample of binaries (higher ratio $n_{2}^{A} /N_{2}^{A}$), however at the price that more true binaries are excluded ($n_{2}^{A}\ $\ is smaller).
 This is illustrated by the numbers in upper and middle yellow panels in the figure.
 The cuts exclude not only background pairs but also true binaries in window \textbf{A}.
 It is due to a rather poor accuracy of radial separation that we have shown in Fig.\ref{ff4}\textit{b}.
 If we had an accurate radial separation, then a suitable cut would suppress only background and preserve true binaries.